MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 _Windows Autopilot for existing devices_ lets you reimage and provision a Windows 8.1 device for Autopilot user-driven mode using a single, native Configuration Manager task sequence.
 The existing device can be on-premises domain-joined.
 The end result is a Windows 10 or Windows 11 device joined to either Azure Active Directory (Azure AD) or Active Directory (hybrid Azure AD join).

 > [!NOTE]
-> Converting all targeted devices to Autopilot isn't supported for transforming a hybrid Azure AD join device into an Azure AD join Autopilot device.

-> [!NOTE]
 > Windows Autopilot for existing devices only supports user-driven Azure AD and hybrid Azure AD profiles.
 Self-deploying and pre-provisioning profiles aren't supported.

+> [!NOTE]
+> Using Autopilot for existing devices could be used as a method to convert existing hybrid Azure AD devices into Azure AD devices.
+Using the option **Converting all targeted devices to Autopilot** in the Autopilot profile doesn't convert existing hybrid Azure AD device in the assigned group(s) into an Azure AD device.
+The option only registers the devices in the assigned group(s) for the Autopilot service.

 ## Prerequisites